advaitkumar3107/MoNuSeg/README.md

 The dataset was split into [training](https://github.com/advaitkumar3107/MoNuSeg/tree/master/Datasets/nucleus) and [testing](https://github.com/advaitkumar3107/MoNuSeg/tree/master/Datasets/test).
 While training, the training dataset was randomly split into training images(80%) and validation images(20%).
 For pre-processing, the data was randomly augmented(flipped, mirrored, translated).
 Each 1000X1000 image was split into 25, 200X200 patches for training.

 ### Results
+F1 score = 0.7591
+iou = 0.6135

-I used the jaccard_score metric from sklearn.metrics, to calculate accuracy.
+I also used the jaccard_score metric from sklearn.metrics, to calculate accuracy.
 The code for testing the model and displaying results is present [here](https://github.com/advaitkumar3107/MoNuSeg/blob/master/solution/Monuseg_Prediction.ipynb).
-The ensembled model takes the pixel wise maximum of the outputs through both the UNet and the HRNet models.
 The accuracy is calculated on the unseen 14 test images.

 Accuracy of the final HRNet + gated attention model = 0.6731